drewtodd/drewtodd.github.io/_posts/2015-12-08-ux-yin-yang.md

 Apparently, this shiny new app was creating additional work for Sales and Production.
 While they had given the user all kinds of flexibility, they were introducing new complexities for their internal teams.

 Wasn’t the purpose of this tool to save the support reps time (They weren’t sure, but that sounded right)?
-And wouldn’t it have been great if they had included them in the conversation during development to get agreement on what we really wanted to get out of this app (it sure would have)?
+And wouldn’t it have been great if they had included them in the conversation during development to get agreement on what they really wanted to get out of this app (it sure would have)?
 Trey and his team had gotten so excited about providing our customers with a useful, engaging product that they forgot to take a step back at the beginning of the process and identify the organization’s goals surrounding it.

-They’d gone full-yang without considering the yin of our application.
+They’d gone full-yang without considering the yin of the application.
 Business needs and user goals comprise the Tao of digital product development.
 The cost of this lack of balance was additional time and energy spent after the fact fixing a half-right situation.
 Without balance, your product suffers.

 ## The Goals of the Organization